 The exhibition project is a testing ground for a new collaborative model that involves taking collective responsibility for maintaining existing manufacturing and creating the conditions for it to continue.
 The model also aims to arrive at a fairer financial split between designer and manufacturer, tailored to today’s manufacturing.
 All the featured pieces will be available to purchase through The New Map online shop.
 A catalogue describing all the partnerships has been produced to accompany the exhibition.
 The catalogue also includes articles by four freelance writers, Ingrid Sommar, Katja Pettersson, Stefan Fölster and Eva Engquist, offering their views on some of the issues and perspectives concerning present and future manufacturing.

 The New Map is a co-production with the Form/Design Center in Malmö, with financial support from Region Skåne and the City of Malmö.
-The exhibition appeared at the Form/Design Center this fall and will move on to Vandalorum in Värnamo after Nationalmuseum Design.
+The exhibition appeared at the Form/Design Center.

 Curator and exhibition designer is industrial designer Jenny Nordberg.